Sebastian-Zaragoza/DevFlow-Project-Task-Web-Application/README.md

 - Axios (for API requests)

 ### Additional Tools
-- Docker Compose (for containerization)
-- GitHub Actions (for CI/CD)
 - Environment management via .env files

 ## Project Structure
 The project is divided into two main directories: the backend and the frontend.
 Below is the high-level directory structure:

 ```